-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Archdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Archdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Archdale are a mix of both white- and blue-collar jobs.
 Overall, Archdale is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Archdale who work in office and administrative support (17.71%), management occupations (10.81%), and sales jobs (7.65%).

 In terms of college education, Archdale is nearly on par with the US average for all cities of 21.84%: 18.37% of adults 25 and older in Archdale have a bachelor's degree or advanced degree.